0xProject/protocol/docs/tokenomics/staking.md

 <p align="center"><img src="../_static/staking/Staking.png" width="700" /></p>

-ZRX can simlarly be unstaked by withdrawing tokens from the Staking contract.
+ZRX can similarly be unstaked by withdrawing tokens from the Staking contract.
 There are time-restrictions on unstaking, which are discussed later in this section.

 Below is the interface for staking and unstaking.